Data Protection & Privacy

 The GLBA Safeguards Rule is a federal data protection regulation that requires financial institutions to implement security controls for safeguarding customer information and ensuring compliance with privacy requirements.
 Its primary purpose is to protect consumer financial data against unauthorized access, disclosure, and misuse.

 Issued by the Federal Trade Commission (FTC) under the Gramm-Leach-Bliley Act (GLBA) and codified at 16 CFR Part 314, the Safeguards Rule applies to a wide range of financial institutions including banks, mortgage lenders, and insurance companies.
-The regulation mandates comprehensive risk assessments, development and implementation of security programs, and ongoing oversight of service providers.
+The regulation mandates comprehensive risk assessments, development and implementation of security programs, and ongoing oversight of service providers, focusing on risk management, data security, and privacy governance.

 Why it Matters